 Your dog is a pack animal

 Dogs are pack animals.
-Before people domesticated them, they lived in packs.
-And within the pack there was an alpha dog, the top dog, the leader of the pack.
+Before being domesticated, they lived in packs.
+And within each pack there is an alpha dog, the top dog, the leader of the pack.
 All other dogs are below the alpha dog.
-Each dog from the pack volleyed for a position within the pack.
-If they could not be alpha, then they wanted to be as high in the pack as possible.
+Each dog competes for a position within the pack.
+If they can not be the alpha, then they want to be as high in the pack as possible.

 To figure out their pack ranking, dogs challenge pack mates by climbing on top of other dogs, putting their heads on other dog’s backs, and picking fights.
-The weaker dogs would back down and eventually accept that they were lower in the pack.
+The weaker dogs eventually back down accept they are lower in the pack.

-The stronger dogs fight for position and the winner of the fight is above the other dog.
+The stronger dogs fight for position and the winner is above the other dog.
 In this way, each dog finds their place within the pack.
 No two dogs are considered equal.
 Every dog is assigned a rank.

 Dog size matters